 2. Clear download cache

 - Press the Steam button in the top left corner and open Settings.

 - Go to the Downloads section and press the Clear download cache button.

 - Press OK and re-attempt starting the download.

 If the download cache from Steam is full, you can experience this kind of issue with your download so clearing it could fix the problem.

 - Open your web browser.

-- Click the Three dots icon in the top right corner > open Settings.
+- Click the three dots icon in the top right corner and open Settings.

 - Scroll down and click Advanced to expand more options.

 - Under the System section, click Open proxy settings.